refactoring-pipelines/Pipelines/docs/mdsource/Pipelines.source.md

 ### But Why?!?!

-Dispite the complexity add of this code, this pattern has some advantages in refactoring to async as well has advantages in monitoring.
+Despite the complexity add of this code, this pattern has some advantages in refactoring to async as well has advantages in monitoring.
 It also has advantages in testing and visualization.
-For example the pipeline can reder itself as the following dot file (Graphviz)
+For example the pipeline can render itself as the following dot file (Graphviz)

 ![GraphViz of Pipeline](/Refactoring.Pipelines.Test/PipelineTests.BasicPipelineTest.approved.dot.svg)